An Intro to the In Vitro Fertilization (IVF) Process

 Once fertilization has taken place, the wait is on to determine the quantity and quality of developing embryos.
 Here we provide an overview of what you might expect after the egg retrieval has taken place.
 (Read in more detail: 6 Days in the IVF Lab)

 The day of fertilization is counted as Day 1 of embryo development.
 On this day, your embryologist will check to see if any of the eggs were successfully fertilized overnight.
 On average, approximately 80% of the mature eggs fertilize normally.
 On this day, you should find out how many embryos you have.
 The lab staff or one of the nurses will likely call you with this information.

 Fertilization is evident by the appearance of two circles inside the egg called pronuclei.
 One circle contains the genetic material from the sperm, and one contains the genetic material from the egg.
 These pronuclei fuse within a few hours.
 At this stage of development, the embryo is referred to as a zygote and is one single cell.

 Sometimes more than one sperm enters the egg, and there are three or more pronuclei in a single egg.
-These are carefully isolated from the other fertilized eggs because they are not able to implant and grow normally.
+These are carefully isolated from the other fertilized eggs because they cannot implant and grow normally.

 Most patients are curious about the quality of the embryos.
-At this stage, the embryos look identical; it’s not yet possible to distinguish between one embryo and another.
+At this stage, the embryos look similar, and it’s not yet possible to distinguish embryo quality.
 The embryologist will likely not have much additional information to share besides the number of fertilized eggs.

 Days 2 and 3: Cleavage Stage